jfox015/Open-Sports-Toolkit/README.md

-# OOTP Web Toolkit
+# Open Sports Toolkit

-A collection of helper data models, helper functions and standard language files for OOTP web mopd authors.
+Formerly know as the _OOTP Web Toolkit_, this module is a collection of helpers, data models, classes, views and standard language files for sports mod developers to use as a starting point to build sports based web sites.

 ## Features

+- Abstract sports statistics generation and display system.
+You specify the sport and source and the system gets the stats.
+- Standard sats library API for adding additional sports and data sources.
-- Data Models for working with OOTP data tables like Teams, Players, Leagues, League Events and more
+- Standardized data models for working with statstic and meta based data sources
-- Helper function library for getting OOTP data and presenting it tot he user
+- Helper functions library that serves as specific drivers for selected data sources
-- Standard langauge files and trsnslations (where available)
+- Standard langauge files and trsnslations
+- General Twitter Bootsrap ready display views

 ## Keep Current on the Mod